 If you brighten that up, all the shadows, including the darkest shadow will be brightened.
-This will cause the image to lose overall contrast and becoming flat.
+This causes the image to lose overall contrast and becomes flat.

-You want to brighten the shadows yet maintain the contrast.
+You want to brighten the shadows and maintain the contrast at the same time.

-To do that, select a dark mask and subtract the darker masks following it to preserve the darkest shadows.
+To do that, select a dark mask and subtract the darkest darks to preserve the darkest shadows. (luminosity masks shown below)

 It often appears on the outlines such as tree branch (in this case), rocks or mountains.
 It’s actually not easy to spot them without zooming into the image.

-If you can’t see it, why do you need to fix it?
+If you can’t see it, why fix it?

-This is because if you print your image large, it will show up in an obvious way and ruin your print.
-On the other hand, fixing it only takes a few minutes and there’s no reason not to do it 🙂
+You're right.
+But if you happen to print your image large, it will show up and ruin your print.
+On the other hand, fixing it only takes a few minutes and there’s no reason not to do it.